EU takes step toward joint army

 "It comes at a time of significant tension," French foreign minister Jean-Yves Le Drian said.

-Mogherini's "ghosts" and "taboo" alluded to previous concerns about the project by anti-federalist states such as the UK and Poland and by neutral countries such as Austria and Ireland.
+The defence declaration comes despite previous concerns about the project by anti-federalist states such as the UK and Poland and by neutral countries such as Ireland.

-The UK, one of the EU's only two nuclear powers (along with France), and its top military spender, is due to leave the bloc in early 2019.
+The UK, which is one of the EU's only nuclear powers (along with France) and its top military spender, is to leave the bloc in early 2019.

-But the terms of Monday's accord say "third states may exceptionally be invited" to join the military club, so long as they provided "substantial added value" and had no "decision powers".
+But Monday's accord said "third states may exceptionally be invited" to join the EU military club, so long as they provided "substantial added value" and had no "decision powers".

-Boris Johnson, the UK defence minister, said Britain would "support" the scheme.
-"We are there, like a flying buttress to support the cathedral," he said, using an architectural analogy.
+Boris Johnson, the UK foreign minister, said Britain would "support" the scheme.
+"We are there, like a flying buttress to support the cathedral," he said.

-Witold Waszczykowski warned on Monday that Poland might opt out in future if the EU "experiment" fell foul of Polish concerns.
+Polish foreign minister Witold Waszczykowski said Poland might opt out in future if the EU "experiment" fell foul of Polish concerns.

-He said it should not duplicate Nato, should not lead to Polish defence firms falling into foreign hands, and should not neglect the Russian threat.
+He said it should not duplicate Nato and should not lead to Polish defence firms falling into foreign hands.

-The Irish foreign minister, Simon Coveney, indicated Ireland was likely to join in December.
+The Irish foreign minister, Simon Coveney, hinted that Ireland would join in December.

-"This does not undermine in any way Irish neutrality", he said, noting that participation in specific projects, such as EU rapid reaction forces, would remain strictly "voluntary" even if Ireland signed up.
+"This does not undermine in any way Irish neutrality", he said, noting that participation in specific projects, such as EU rapid reaction forces, would remain "voluntary" even if Ireland signed up.

 Jens Stoltenberg, the Nato head, who attended Monday's EU meeting, said the project was "good for Europe and good for Nato" because it would lead to more spending on defence.